- 3 minutes to read

 - Using invisible properties in criteria evaluation is processed correctly, but it may have a negative performance impact because it leads to loading real objects through separate database requests.
 Using collection properties can cause much more recursive requests.
 Consider using the Client Mode instead of DataView mode if you cannot avoid using such criteria because there is no difference in performance.

-If you use the Entity Framework as your ORM system, implement Aggregated collections’ cascade deletion as described in the Cascade Deletion for Aggregated Entities section of the Relationships Between Entities in Code and UI topic.
+If you use the EF Core as your ORM system, implement Aggregated collections’ cascade deletion as described in the Cascade Deletion for Aggregated Entities section of the Relationships Between Entities in Code and UI topic.